mckenzielee/Qi-Docs/docs/indexes.rst

 Indexes speed up and order the results of searches.
 A key uniquely identifies a record within a collection of records.
 Keys are unique within the collection.

-In Qi, the key of a QiType is also an index.
+In Sds, the key of an SdsType is also an index.
 The key is often referred to as the *primary index,* while all other indexes are referred to as *secondary indexes* or *secondaries*.

-A QiType that is used to define a QiStream must specify a key.
-When inserting data into a QiStream, every key value must be unique.
-Qi will not store more than a single event for a given key; an event with a particular key may be deleted or updated, but two events with the same key cannot exist.
+An SdsType that is used to define an SdsStream must specify a key.
+When inserting data into an SdsStream, every key value must be unique.
+Sds will not store more than a single event for a given key; an event with a particular key may be deleted or updated, but two events with the same key cannot exist.

-In .NET, the QiType properties that define the key are identified using an ``OSIsoft.Qi.QiMemberAttribute`` and setting its ``IsKey`` field to true.
+In .NET, the SdsType properties that define the key are identified using an ``OSIsoft.Sds.SdsMemberAttribute`` and setting its ``IsKey`` field to true.
 If the key consists of only a single property it is permissible to use the ``System.ComponentModel.DataAnnotations.KeyAttribute``.
-In the QiType, the Property or Properties representing the key have their ``QiTypeProperty.IsKey`` field set to true.
+In the SdsType, the Property or Properties representing the key have their ``SdsTypeProperty.IsKey`` field set to true.

-Secondary indexes are defined on QiStreams and are applied to a single property.
+Secondary indexes are defined on SdsStreams and are applied to a single property.
 You can define many secondary indexes.
 Secondary index values need not be unique.